Minimax Linear Regulator Problems for Positive Systems: The Minimax Linear Regulator Problem

+For finite time horizon, the optimal feedback policy results in a switching controller, since the control objective changes close to the end of the time interval.
+Here, the switching behavior is akin to that of a bang-bang controller when the input gradient changes sign, while the sparsity structure of the policy is directly determined by the $E$ matrix in the problem constraints.
+While switching policies may pose certain limitations in practical implementation, they serve as valuable theoretical tools for evaluating fundamental performance limits and worst-case robustness.
+Importantly, they can guide the synthesis of more practical approximations by revealing structure and sensitivity in optimal control strategies.

-Although the solution to the ODE \eqref{p_ODE} is unique, the same is not necessarily true for the control policy \eqref{K_cont_finite} that achieves the optimal cost.
-At any time instant for which there occurs a switch in the sign of $r_{i}+p(t)^{\top}B_{i}$, any choice $u_i\in[-E_i x, E_i x]$ would render the control policy optimal.
-Naturally, this is can be neglected if such behavior occurs on a set of zero measure.
-It should be noted, however, that $(r_{i}+p(t)^{\top}B_{i})=0$ could also hold on a set with positive measure, meaning that multiple choices of the controller achieve the optimal cost.
-This is illustrated in the next example.
-Nevertheless, consistently choosing either $u_i = -E_i x$ or $u_i = E_i x$ when $(r_{i}+p(t)^{\top}B_{i})=0$ yields a bang-bang controller and is sufficient for optimality \begin{exmp} Let
+In addition, although the solution to the ODE \eqref{p_ODE} is unique, the same is not necessarily true for the control policy \eqref{K_cont_finite} that achieves the optimal cost.
+At any time instant for which there occurs a switch in the sign of the input gradient, any choice of the corresponding $u_i\in[-E_i x, E_i x]$ would render the control policy optimal.
+Naturally, this can be neglected if such behavior occurs on a set of zero measure.
+It should be noted, however, that $r_{i}+p(t)^{\top}B_{i}=0$ could also hold on a set with positive measure, meaning that multiple choices of the controller achieve the optimal cost.
+Nevertheless, consistently choosing either $u_i = -E_i x$ or $u_i = E_i x$ when the input gradient is equal to zero yields a bang-bang controller and is sufficient for optimality.

+The next example illustrates how optimal control laws can be non-unique while still yielding trajectories that achieve the same cost value. \begin{exmp} Let